 How To Receive International Mail at Your Home in Costa Rica

-Despite the fact there are street numbers for most homes in Costa Rica, mail can be delivered directly to one's doorstep.
-Ensure the address is as detailed as possible because addresses in Costa Rica read like driving directions that identify your home's location relative to the nearest or most prominent landmark.
+Despite the fact lot and street numbers are not assigned to most homes in Costa Rica, mail can be delivered directly to one's doorstep.
+To achieve this, ensure that the address is as detailed as possible because addresses in Costa Rica read like driving directions that identify your home's location relative to the nearest or most prominent landmark, like '200 meters North of ABC Bank, red house with blue gate'.
 Consequently, mail arriving at the same address may be written differently.
 Consider including your telephone number in the 2nd line of your address.

 Steps for receiving international mail at your home in Costa Rica

-1. When creating your address, double check its wording with someone who lives nearby for clarity and correction of the address.
-Be sure to Include the following.
+- When creating your address, double-check its wording with someone who lives nearby for clarity and correction of the address.
+Be sure to include the following.

 My experience with this method.